tubs-eis/PATARA/README.md

 The PATARA tool is described in the following paper.
 If you are using PATARA, please cite it as follows:

->F. Stuckmann,P. A. Fistanto and G. Payá-Vayá.
+> F. Stuckmann,P. A. Fistanto and G. Payá-Vayá.
 "PATARA: A REVERSI-Based Open-Source Tool
->for Post-Silicon Validation of Processor Cores".
+> for Post-Silicon Validation of Processor Cores".
 2021 10th International Conference on
->Modern Circuits and Systems Technologies (MOCAST), 2021, accepted for publication.
+> Modern Circuits and Systems Technologies (MOCAST), 2021, https://doi.org/10.1109/mocast52088.2021.9493373